tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 def optimize(v):
     run_optimize_one(v)
 ```

-If you wanted to write this as a DFS that returned a new copy of the graph you
-could totally do that too, but you would construct a lot of copies that you
-don't need to make, I think.

 Let's check to see if this optimization works.
 To do that, I use a little
 `collections.Counter` to check the distribution of `Value` node types in the